RMPowser/CloneCraftGL/README.md

 # Overview

 CloneCraftGL is a complete rewrite of the original CloneCraft that uses OpenGL instead of Vulkan.
+See the original [here](https://github.com/RMPowser/CloneCraft).

 CloneCraft is a very simple Minecraft clone for Windows that I wrote for my midterm project over the course of one month.
 It's written in C/C++ and currently uses the OpenGL graphics API along with a few other quality-of-life libraries.